seznam/shelter/doc/tutorial.rst

                 except self.context.storage.DuplicateEntry:
                     pass  # Fail silently if entry has been inserted

 Finally it is necessary to register the management command and configure RSS feed.
+Registering is done simply by adding the command class into :data:`settings.MANAGEMENT_COMMANDS` setting.
+RSS feed settings needs only one option, url of the feed.
+Optionally you can specify timeout for network operations.

 .. code-block:: python
     :caption: recsystem/recsystem/settings.py